LuriMatos/calculator/README.md

 # Calculator

-My first project made with React.
+A project made with React.

 **Version 1.0.0**